e-clearing-net/OCHP/OCHP-direct.md

 The partner's tokens for identification and authorisation are exchanged and distributed through the clearing house.
 Based on the set roaming connections the tokens are made available.
-Each token is valid for a period of full calendar days, synchronus to the UTC time.
+Each token is valid for a period of one full calendar day, synchronus to the UTC time, with an additional short overlap for token exchange.

 This mechanism is used to guarantee uninterupted service in combination with a high security level and compatibility with the majority of systems.
 The synchronisation and token-exchange-cycle is as follows.
 On day `N` do:

- 1. *At 00:30 UTC:* Invalidate/delete all tokens of day `N-1`.
+ 1. *At 00:30 UTC:* Invalidate/delete all token combinations of day `N-1`.
  2. Generate new own token for day `N+1`.
- 3. *Before 11:55 UTC:* Send/upload own token for day `N+1`.
+ 3. *Before 11:55 UTC:* Send/upload own token for day `N+1` to the clearing house.
- 4. *After 12:05 UTC:* Fetch/download partner's tokens for day `N+1`.
+ 4. *After 12:05 UTC:* Fetch/download partner's tokens for day `N+1` from the clearing house.
  5. Generate token combinations for day `N+1` from own and partner's tokens.
 Here `AB2`.
  6. *At 23:50 UTC:* Make token combinations for day `N+1` valid.

 This means that each night from 23:50 UTC to 0:30 UTC, a set of two token combinations is valid.
-Each token that is set to expire at 0:30 UTC of any given day N+1 should be considered valid from 23:50 UTC on day N-1, giving it a total validity of 24:40 hours.
+Each token that is valid for a given day `N` shall be considered valid from 23:50 UTC on day `N-1` until 00:30 UTC on day `N+1`, giving it a total validity of 24:40 hours.
+When communicating with another partners OCHPdirect system, the token combination for day `N` shall be used from 00:00 UTC (day `N`)until 00:00 UTC of day `N+1`.

 ![Figure OCHP direct Token Exchange](media/OCHPdirectTokenExchange.png "OCHP direct Token Exchange")